 For most people, a trip to the dentist is pretty far down on the priority list.
 Even when we have dental problems, most of us tend to put them off until they’ve caused us a significant amount of pain.
-In the case of a broken tooth, or a tooth suffering from decay, this tendency can be disastrous – leading to further damage and more expensive dental work than would have originally been necessary.
-The staff at Kane & Kerper Dentistry has extensive experience treating both of these issues, and may be able to use a dental crown to save your tooth, even if it’s been badly damaged.
+In the case of a broken tooth, or a tooth suffering from decay, this tendency can be disastrous – leading to further damage and more expensive dental work that would have originally been necessary.
+The staff at Kane & Kerper Dentistry has extensive experience treating both of these issues and may be able to use a dental crown to save your tooth, even if it’s been badly damaged.

 What are dental crowns used for?